 On the community level, the project also provides extensive technical as well as financial support to micro- to small-sized enterprises focusing on sustainable cultural tourism.
 These enterprises benefit from the knowledge and experience of local community members and present a significant opportunity for the employment of Jordanians who may otherwise be excluded from the tourism sector or the overall workforce.
 Micro, small, and medium-sized enterprises like those supported by the project employ around 70% of Jordan’s workforce, and can serve as powerful drivers of economic growth, especially in communities with high rates of poverty and unemployment.

-The project has harnessed the potential for cultural heritage resources to generate new streams of income and employment, especially in rural communities.
-By supporting four youth-led enterprises that offer unique cultural tourism experiences in lesser-known areas of the kingdom, the project has both helped to diversify Jordan’s tourism sector and created new job opportunities for vulnerable people.
+The project has harnessed the potential of cultural heritage resources to generate new streams of income and employment, especially in rural communities.
+By supporting four youth-led enterprises that offer unique cultural tourism experiences in lesser-known areas of the kingdom, the project has diversified Jordan’s tourism sector and created new job opportunities for vulnerable people.

 The project has improved the management of Jordan’s cultural heritage resources, including its archaeological heritage, a main pillar of the country’s tourism industry.
-So far, 324 employees of key cultural heritage institutions have gained new skills and improved their practices through the project’s capacity building program, supporting the sector’s journey toward self-reliance.
+So far, 474 employees of key cultural heritage institutions and SCHEP-supported tourism enterprises have gained new skills and improved their practices through the project’s capacity building program, supporting the sector’s journey toward self-reliance.